saparkhan99/rrt_dubins/README.md

 The same as above but with a car going along the generated red path.

+# generate_path.py

+Generate paths for the training of neural network.

 # paths_many.py
 Creates multiple paths, compares their distance and chooses the snallest one.